kausm1s/EmojifyMe/README.md

 # EmojifyMe
-An emoji prediction model comparison between LSTM, RNN, BiLSTM
+An emoji prediction model comparison amongst LSTM, RNN, BiLSTM

+__The Jupyter Notebook contains the data pre-processing parts and creation of the different models__

+__The python file contains code to host the project on a local host using Streamlit__